benahm/TestDataFactory/docs/PERFORMANCE.md

 Performance tests executed in a Scratch Org

-* Without any active automations(Worfklow rules/Process Builder/Flow), Triggers or Validations rules on the Case, Contact and Account objects
+* Without any active automations (Workflow rules/Process Builder/Flow), Triggers, or Validation rules on the Case, Contact, and Account objects.

-* Person Account is enabled
+* Person Account is enabled.

-**Note** : in an org where Person Account is enabled, when creating an `Account` object, a SOQL query per transaction is made by the TestDataFactory class to get the list of person account record types
+**Note**: in an org where Person Account is enabled, when creating an `Account` object, a SOQL query per transaction is made by the TestDataFactory class to get the list of person account record types

 #### Test 🧪 #1